algorithmiaio/dev-center/_pages/basics/algorithm-profiles.md

 #### The Profile Overview:

 The profile overview provides a rich source of information about the algorithm.
 In the overview, you can find the name of the algorithm, the tagline, and quickly see the version, royalty and permissions.
-Additionally, you'll also see the number of stars and followers an algorithm as, as well as the number of times the algorithm has been called.
+Additionally, you'll also see the number of stars and followers an algorithm has, as well as the number of times the algorithm has been called.

 ![Algorithm Profile header]({{ site.baseurl }}/images/post_images/algorithm_profiles/header.png)